WebBlocks/WebBlocks/README.md

 ## Usage

-WebBlocks provides a `blocks` executable `./bin/blocks` that wraps several commands.
+WebBlocks provides a `blocks` executable that wraps several commands.
 These commands range from `inspect`, which analyzes a WebBlocks configuration, to `compile`, which produces a WebBlocks build, and `watch`, which will reproduce a WebBlocks build every time a source file changes.

 A list of all available commands is available via:

 ```
-./bin/blocks help
+bundle exec blocks help
 ```

 Each command also supports calling `help` for it, such as:

 ```
-./bin/blocks inspect help
+bundle exec blocks inspect help
 ```

 Similarly, one may inspect sub-commands as:

 ```
-./bin/blocks inspect help bower_registry
+bundle exec blocks inspect help bower_registry
 ```

 All commands accept several global options: